tylerwatkins101/Disaster_Response_Project/README.md

 Required:

-3. Run the following command in the app's directory to run your web app.
+3. Run the following command in the app's directory to run the web app.

     `python run.py`